dusk-network/dusk-blockchain/overview.md

 ## pkg/gql

+A websocket and GraphQL enabled RPC for searching the blockchain database, including subscriptions to notifications.

 ## pkg/gql/notifications

+Notifications implementation, primarily distributes new accepted blocks to subscribers, as well as broker-internal coordination messages.

 ## pkg/gql/query

+Implements a simple human readable query syntax for requesting from blocks and transactions specific fields and cross-cutting matches like address searches.

 ## pkg/p2p

+Some documentation on the p2p wire format, gossip and point to point messaging architecture.

 ## pkg/p2p/kadcast

+The original implementation of the Kademlia Distributed Hash Table based reliable broadcast routing protocol.

 ## pkg/p2p/kadcast/encoding

+Message definitions and codecs for kadcast message types.

 ## pkg/p2p/peer

+Peer to peer message sending and receiving, including one-to-many gossip message distribution.

 ## pkg/p2p/peer/dupemap

+A cuckoo filter based deduplication engine.

 ## pkg/p2p/peer/responding

+Implementations of the various response types for queries between network peers.

 ## pkg/p2p/wire

+Being otherwise empty, this *folder contains encoder specification document and the Event and Store interfaces.*

 ## pkg/p2p/wire/checksum

+Checksum algorithm used in wire messages to ensure error free reception.
+Based on a truncated blake2b hash.

 ## pkg/p2p/wire/encoding

+Encoding formats for integers and variable sized raw bytes.

 ## pkg/p2p/wire/message

+Definitions of all message data structure formats and their wire/storage codecs, mocks and tests.

 ## pkg/p2p/wire/message/payload

+This is actually just an interface for a concurrent safe deep copy function.

 ## pkg/p2p/wire/protocol

+Protocol data transport formatting and network identifiers.

 ## pkg/p2p/wire/topics

+Definitions of the 1 byte message topic identifiers used in the wire encoding and by EventBus

 ## pkg/p2p/wire/util

+Helpers used in the pkg/p2p/wire package.
+In fact just has a function to get a machine's Point of Presence on the internet, ie the gateway router of the LAN, if its interface is not internet routable.

 ## pkg/rpc

+Contains a token based session authentication system.

 ## pkg/rpc/client

+Client interfaces for all of the gRPC based RPC and IPC interfaces used to access and between Dusk blockchain and Rusk VM state machine.

 ## pkg/rpc/server

+Core gRPC server functionality with authentication and session management for the clients in the client folder above.

 ## pkg/util

 ## pkg/util/container